smartkek/dai-insured/README.md

 ## How we built it

-We created a contract to operate the CDP so that helps to partially repay debt to increase collaterization ratio of any CDP, if the it is close to liquidation.
+We created a contract to operate the CDP.
+This contract helps partially repay the debt to increase collaterization ratio of any CDP that is close to liquidation.
 This feature can be attached to any existing CDP and doesn't break existing integrations.

-More technical details available [here](truffle/README.md)
+More technical details available [here](truffle/README.md).

 ## Challenges, Accomplishments, and Insights